Hearing into tragic death of Longford student in Belgian fire

 They were both students at Galway-Mayo Institute of Technology and were doing a work placement at the Leuven Institute, also known as the Irish College.

-Ms Zarina was laid to rest in her parents' native country, Latvia.
+Ms Zarina was laid to rest in her native hometown of Limbazi, Latvia following a service held on Friday, February 7, 2014.

+A book of condolence was opened locally, while the family of the late Ms Zarina, in a statement, thanked the people of Longford, the staff and students of Mean Scoil Mhuire, and the priests and congregation of St Mel’s Cathedral for their thoughts and prayers.

-The Leuven Institute, its director Malachy Vallely and an Offaly student have all been named as defendants and summoned to appear before Leuven Correctional Court today.
+The Leuven Institute, its director Malachy Vallely and an Offaly student were all named as defendants and summoned to appear before Leuven Correctional Court.

-The case will be heard by three judges who will listen to oral evidence from the prosecution and the defendants.
+The case is being heard by three judges who will listen to oral evidence from the prosecution and the defendants.

 Leave your comment